fmalina/revisions-blocl/activism/thearmchairactivistshandbook.md

 We all use high streets and most of us notice the run-down areas around some of them, but the way those areas are managed isn't generally seen as something anyone can change.
 By and large, we trust in the powers that be to see that they're well looked after.
-But what happens when those areas aren’t maintained properly?
+But what happens when those areas aren't maintained properly?

 I knew I only had the capacity for actions that were quite small and what I